Ellaasthetic/Networking-Lab-VLAN-DHCP-ACL-Configuration/README.md

 Switch(config)# exit
 ```

-## STEP 5: Create VLAN 30 on Switch 3
+### iii.
+Create VLAN 30 on Switch 3
+- click on the Switch 3 device
+- enter into the CLI

 ```bash
 Switch> enable